 9th Air Force Markings Lookup

-A comprehensive reference to USAAF 9th Air Force unit markings, squadron codes, and identification systems.
-Covering tactical fighter groups, medium bomber groups, and light bomber groups that supported the Allied advance across Western Europe from D-Day to VE-Day.
+Use this 9th Air Force markings lookup to identify any USAAF tactical unit by its squadron codes, cowling colors, and tail markings.
+Covering all fighter groups, medium bomber groups, and light bomber groups that supported the Allied advance across Western Europe from D-Day to VE-Day.

 18